 Glossary of Dental Health Terms

-bicuspid: the fourth and fifth teeth from the center of the mouth to the back of the mouth.
-These are the back teeth that are used for chewing; they only have two points (cusps).
+bicuspid: the fourth and fifth teeth from the center of the mouth to the back of the mouth; these are the back teeth that are used for chewing and have only have two points (cusps).
 Adults have eight bicuspids (also called premolars), two in front of each group of molars.

 biofeedback: a relaxation technique that involves learning how to better cope with pain and stress by altering behavior, thoughts, and feelings.

 biopsy: removal of a small piece of tissue for diagnostic examination.

 bite: relationship of the upper and lower teeth upon closure (occlusion).